Home > Bankruptcy >

 - Use accumulated money to make an offer to settle the debt.

 - Pay themselves.
-Debt settlement company fees could be as much as 20%-25% of your original debt.
+Debt settlement company fees could be as much as 25% of your original debt.

+Is debt settlement a good idea?
+That depends.
 Debt settlement is a long process and will damage your credit score, but you can come out in the end with no debt.
-However, research the company you pick to do business with.

 “Not all debt settlement companies are created equal,” says credit industry analyst Greg Mahnken of Liverpool, N.Y.
 “Read reviews and understand all of the costs and terms of your agreement before enlisting a debt settlement company to help you.”

-Pros and Cons of Debt Relief
+Pros and Cons of Non-Bankruptcy Debt Relief Options

 Pros of Debt Relief

-- Avoiding bankruptcy.
-Debt relief offers a way to manage debt without resorting to bankruptcy, which can have more severe and long-lasting consequences.
+- Avoiding bankruptcy: Debt relief offers a way to manage debt without resorting to bankruptcy, which can have more severe and long-lasting consequences.

-- Access to free help.
-Although some organizations charge a fee for certain services, non-profit organizations offer credit counseling at no charge.
+- Access to free help: Although some organizations charge a fee for certain services, nonprofit organizations offer credit counseling at no charge.

 Cons of Debt Relief